BlockchainCommons/Research/papers/bcr-2025-001-provenance-mark.md

 The `low` resolution provenance mark uses 2 bytes (16 bits) to encode the date, with single-day resolution: marks produced on the same calendar day will have the same `date`.

-The packed bit format of `low` resolution encoded dates is produced from the gregorian (year - 2023), month, and day of the encoded date/time in the GMT time zone:
+The packed bit format of `low` resolution encoded dates is produced from the Gregorian (year - 2023), month, and day of the encoded date/time in the GMT time zone:

 ```
 fedcba98 76543210